wotikama/nvidiafan/README.md

 #  Welcome
 Nvidia fan control for wayland.
-I use arch btw
+I use arch btw.

 edit: using now dwl with no problems

 Dependencies: